 |

-Obtaining your mobility I.D. |
+Obtaining your Mobility Identification Card |

-After your application is approved you will receive a Mobility Bus package in the mail that provides your Identification Card with an I.D. number and all the information you will need to book your rides.
-You must provide your I.D. number when booking rides, and you will need to provide your pass, ticket, mobile pay QR Code, or cash fare to the to the bus driver prior to each ride. |
+After your application is approved, you will receive a Mobility Bus package in the mail that contains your Mobility Identification Card with your I.D. number and all the information you will need to book your rides. |

 Visitors |

-If you are a person with a disability visiting the City of Belleville and experience challenges using our fixed-route transit system you may be eligible to use the Mobility Bus.
+If you are a person with a disability visiting the City of Belleville and experience challenges using our fixed-route transit system, you may be eligible to use the Mobility Bus.
 You will be required to demonstrate you are registered with a similar transit service in a different community.
-Please contact us for more information by email or call 613-962-1925. |
+Please contact us for more information by email or call 613-962-1925 option 2. |

 Using Mobility Bus